 Patrick Schaefer, Founder of the Hunt Institute for Global Competitiveness / General Counsel to the New Mexico Regulation and Licensing Department

-Trade Promotion: Discussion Leaders: Alberto Solis, Program Director, Q Station and Marcos Gonzales, Director, Bernalillo County Economic Development Department
+(Brazos) Trade Promotion: Discussion Leaders: Alberto Solis, Program Director, Q Station and Marcos Gonzales, Director, Bernalillo County Economic Development Department

-Box Lunch and Networking Opportunity
+(Brazos) Box Lunch and Networking Opportunity

-Lunch Speaker: Dr Manuel Montoya, Associate Professor of Global Political Economy at the UNM Dept. of Economics.
+(Brazos) Lunch Speaker: Dr Manuel Montoya, Associate Professor of Global Political Economy at the UNM Dept. of Economics.

 Topic: “How Global Engagement helps diversify Albuquerque’s and New Mexico’s Economy”

-Repeat Breakout Discussions.
+Repeat Breakout Sessions.

 Mayor Timothy M. Keller City of Albuquerque